-- a.
+- b.
+Where product data must be specially prepared for required products, materials or systems, because standard printed data are not suitable for use, submit data as a Shop Drawing and not as product data. - 2.
+Submittals: - a.
 Submittal is for information and record, and to determine that products, materials, and systems comply with Contract Documents.
 Submittal is final when returned by ENGINEER marked "Approved" or "Approved as Noted". - b.
-Submit 3 copies.
+Submit 3 copies. - 3.
+Distribution: - a.

-3. Distribution:

-- a.
 Do not proceed with installation of materials, products or systems until copy of applicable product data showing only approval information is in possession of installer. - b.
 Maintain one set of product data (for each submittal) at Project site, available for reference by ENGINEER and others. - c.
-Mark 5 additional copies with the date of approval and forward to the ENGINEER for use in field and for OWNER records.
+Mark 5 additional copies with the date of approval and forward to the ENGINEER for use in field and for OWNER records. - E. Samples: - 1.
+Preparation: - a.

-E. Samples:

-1. Preparation:

-- a.
 Where possible, provide samples that are physically identical with proposed materials or products to be incorporated into the Work.
-Where variations in color, pattern or texture are inherent in material or product represented by sample, submit multiple units (not less than 3 units) showing approximate limits of variations. - Provide full set of optional samples where ENGINEER's selection required.
+Where variations in color, pattern or texture are inherent in material or product represented by sample, submit multiple units (not less than 3 units) showing approximate limits of variations. - b.
+Provide full set of optional samples where ENGINEER's selection required.
 Prepare samples to match ENGINEER's selection where so indicated. - c.
 Include information with each sample to show generic description, source or product name and manufacturer, limitations, and compliance with standards.